nf-core/metaboigniter/docs/usage.md

 * _Quantification parameter (positive mode)_
   * Used to set XCMS and IPO paramters for the positive or negative mode.
 * _Filtering parameters (positive mode)_
   * This group includes the parameters used to control the filtering steps.
-We expand this section a little bit:
+* Global identification parameters (positive mode)_
+  * This group includes the parameters used to control the identification steps.

+We expand the parameters for the filtering and the identification steps:

+### Filtering parameters

 #### Blank filtering

-The first method is *blank filtering*.
+The first method is `blank filtering`.
 This module filters out the signals that have higher abundance in non-biological samples (e.g. blank) compared to biological samples.

 If you don't want to perform the blank filtering.
 Set `blank_filter_pos` to `false` and go to the next step of the workflow _(no need to set the parameters for this step!)_: